FabricMC/Enigma/docs/protocol.md

                       kicked immediately.
 Currently always equal to 0.
 - `checksum`: the SHA-1 hash of the JAR file the client has open.
 If this does not match the SHA-1 hash of the JAR file the server has open, the client will be kicked.
+- `password`: the password needed to log into the server.
+Note that each `char` is 2 bytes, as per the Java data type.
+              If this password is incorrect, the client will be kicked.
 - `username`: the username of the user logging in.
 If the username is not unique, the client will be kicked.

 ### ConfirmChange (client-to-server)